marekq/github-serverless-scan/readme.md

 github-serverless-scan
 ======================

 Scan your GitHub repositories with CloudFormation or AWS SAM code with cfn-lint.
-The stack deploys two Lambda functions, a Step Function and a DynamoDB table as shown below.
+The stack deploys two Lambda functions, a Step Function, an S3 bucket and a DynamoDB table.
 You can invoke the scan using the Step Function which is provisioned.
 After a scan, you can review the results in the DynamoDB table.
+In addition, a CSV version of the scan output is stored on S3 for easier reviewing of results.

 ![alt text](./docs/architecture.png)